-How to Split Text to Columns in Google Sheets (with Examples)
+How To Use Google Sheets’ Split Text to Columns Tool (with Examples)

-Watch Video – How to Split Text to Columns in Google Sheets
+Watch Video – How to use Google Sheets’ Split Text to Columns tool

-Split Text to Columns feature comes in handy when you want quickly split the first name and the last name, or the username and domain name from email id, or the domain name from URLs.
+Are you wondering how to use Google Sheets’ split text to columns tool?
+The answer is simple, you can quickly split the contents of a cell (or a range of cells) into columns, using the Split Text to Columns feature.
+This is handy when you want to quickly split the first name and the last name, the username and domain name from email ID, or the domain name from URLs.

-In this tutorial, I will show you multiple examples of how to split text to columns in Google Sheets.
+In this tutorial, I will show you multiple examples of using Google Sheets’ split text to columns tool.
 Soon you will know exactly how to split cells in Google Sheets like a pro.

-How to Split Text to Columns in Google Sheets
+How To Use Google Sheets’ Split Text to Columns Tool

 Example 1 – Split the Full Name into First Name and Last Name